perspector/Pihole-404/README.md

 And everything should work!\

 ## Known Issues/Bugs
-&esmp; When using SSH to access the Raspberry Pi, the email checker program may be stopped when exitting SSH.
+&emsp; When using SSH to access the Raspberry Pi, the email checker program may be stopped when exitting SSH.
 If this happens, just log on to the Raspberry Pi through HDMI and a keyboard.
 Then go to the folder you cloned this repo in using `cd` type:\
     watch -n 10 python3 EmailChecker.py & \
 This will start the program in the background.\
 Any time you shutdown or restart, you also must run this command.\